Distance-weighted Support Vector Machine: Simulations

 \section{Simulations}

 In this section, we first compare the classification and the interpretability performance between the DWSVM approaches and the original SVM and DWD.
 The classification performance is measured by the misclassification rate for a large test data set with 4000 observations.
-The interpretability is a vague concept, and we partially measure it by the angle between the discriminant direction vectors for the classifier under investigation and for the Bayes classifier.
-We believe the closer to the Bayes rule direction, the better the interpretability is.
+The interpretability is a concept that is more of less vague.
+We partially measure it by the angle between the discriminant direction vector for the classifier under investigation and for the Bayes classifier.
+We believe the closer to the Bayes rule direction, the better the interpretability of the linear classifier is.